-You can always add in some salt and ground black pepper, for that extra taste.
-Adding mint leaves is also a good option, it adds a more refreshing taste to the juice.
+Add regular salt and ground black pepper for that extra taste.
+Adding mint leaves and ginger is also a good option.

 Blend until smooth.

 Strain the juice using a fine-mesh strainer.
-Be sure to press out all the juice from the strainer.
-Discard the pulp as it is very fibrous.
-Adjust taste and thickness of juice with more water and sweetener.
+Be sure to press out all the juice by pressing the pulp with the back of a spoon or a spatula.
+Discard the residual pulp as it is very fibrous.

 Pour the juice into serving glasses.
-Add a few ice cubes, sprinkle black salt on top.
-Garnish with mint leaves and pineapple wedge.
+Add a few ice cubes, and garnish with mint leaves and pineapple wedge.
 Serve immediately.

-Note – If you are making the juice in a slow juicer, then load it with chunks of pineapple and juice as per the instructions.
+Note – If you make the juice in a slow juicer, load it with chunks of pineapple and juice as per the instructions.
 Add sugar and salt to the ready juice and stir until combined.